 The opossum is a fascinating creature from the tip of its nose down to its toes!

-To the left is the front foot or paw.
+Above is the front foot or paw.
 Notice the soft, delicate skin and small nails.
 The opossum is not capable of doing a lot of digging.
 Opossums are sometimes seen feeding themselves with their paws.

 Kids: Sprinkle flour in your yard at night, with parents’ permission.
 Check in the morning and see if you can find opossum prints.
 Maybe you will find other animals tracks, too!